EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 varying energy conversion machines (industries), meaning that RUVY matrices have differing row names, differing column names, and differing sizes.
-To get around this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects row and column names,
+To circumvent this challenge, we created the [matsbyname][link-matsbyname] package [@Heun-matsbyname:2023] which enables matrix mathematics that respects row and column names,